 POMC or LEPR heterozygous deficiency obesity results in a strong predisposition to obesity, though the epidemiology and clinical characterization of these patients is less well known.
 POMC heterozygous deficiency obesity is caused by the loss of one of the two genetic copies of either the gene for POMC or the gene for PCSK.
 An estimated 2% of severe, early onset obesity patients have POMC heterozygous deficiency obesity, which is much more common than the ultra-rare POMC deficiency obesity in which both copies of either the POMC or PCSK genes are impaired.
 We believe that the most severe POMC heterozygous deficiency obesity patients may be suitable for treatment with setmelanotide.
 We estimate that our addressable patient population within severe POMC heterozygous deficiency obesity is approximately 20,000 patients in the United States, based on our own genetic sequencing analyses and epidemiology studies in small cohorts of patients with severe early onset obesity and adult obesity.
-Animal models support that such heterozygous deficiency in the critical MC4R pathway can result in a strong predisposition to severe obesity.
-The effect of heterozygous deficiency was first demonstrated in MC4R heterozygous deficiency obesity.
+Animal models support that such heterozygous deficiency was first demonstrated in MC4R heterozygous deficiency obesity.